NSAPH-Data-Platform/nsaph-core-platform/doc/ProjectLoader.md

 a directory, containing CSV (or CSV-like, e.g. FST, JSON, SAS, etc.) files.
 The directory can be structured, e.g. have nested subdirectories.
 All files matching a certain name pattern at any nested subdirectory level are included in the data set.
+It can also load a single file if a file rather than a directory is given as `--data` argument.

 In the database, a schema is crated based on the given project name.
 For each file in the data set a table is created.
 The name